-If you want the red pepper to be incorporated more easily into the dish (for soups and sauces), you can grind the flakes up until they turn into powder.
-This can be done by using a mortar and pestle or a spice grinder.
-Red pepper flakes are a great choice for when you want your dish to be spicy.
+Crushed red pepper flakes are a great choice for your dish to be spicy.
 It does lack the other flavoring, so it will not provide the earthiness or peppery taste to your recipes.

-Red pepper flakes can be used both for cooked meals (soups and sauces) and as a garnish, though be prepared to bite into certain spicier spots than others when using it this way.
+Red pepper flakes can be used for cooked meals (soups and sauces) and as a garnish.
+Be prepared to bite into certain spicier spots than others when using it this way.

 Start with ¼ tablespoon of red pepper flakes for every tablespoon of chili powder in the recipe.
 Red pepper flakes will add much more heat.
 Slowly add in more pepper flakes if you want a spicier dish.

-You can substitute chili powder with cayenne powder in any recipe that you want extra heat and a similar red color.
 Cayenne powder works well in chili and spicy red sauces.
-Cayenne powder is often used in Mexican dishes.
-If you’re looking for a swap for a tex-mex recipe or a Mexican recipe, the cayenne powder should work well.
+It is often used in Mexican dishes.
+If you’re looking for a swap for a Tex-Mex or a Mexican recipe, the cayenne powder should work well.

-While it does add spiciness to dishes, it lacks the other flavors that cumin, oregano, garlic, paprika, and onion powder provide.
-This is due to what cayenne powder is made of – hot red peppers ground into a powder.
+It does add spiciness to dishes.
+However, it lacks the other flavors that cumin, oregano, garlic, paprika, and onion powder provide.
+This is because the cayenne powder is only made of hot red peppers ground into a powder.

 Cayenne powder is much hotter than chili powder since it is more concentrated.
 You’ll need to use a much smaller amount in your recipes than chili powder.

-Use 1/8 tablespoon of cayenne powder for every tablespoon of chili powder you use.
+Use 1/8 tablespoon of cayenne powder for every tablespoon of chili powder you’ll need.
 Increase as needed in each recipe.

-If you have to choose between the different types of paprikas, opt for smoked paprika.
-It will provide a nice flavor, similar red color, and potentially some heat (depending on which chili pepper was used).
+If you have to choose between the different paprikas, opt for smoked paprika.
+Depending on the chili pepper used, it will provide a nice flavor, similar red color, and potentially some heat.

 Use ½ tablespoon of smoked paprika for each tablespoon of chili powder.